Water quality pilot program seeks to lower lead levels to 1ppb

 Pilot Program is scheduled to last six months to a year

 Currently the program is scheduled to take place from the summer 2019 to January of 2020.
 This will allow us to calculate annual maintenance costs.
 If Drinking Water Station performance is still acceptable at the end of this period, we will likely continue the program at the six schools.
-If this pilot project proves successful, we will look at expanding to all PPS schools.
+If this pilot project proves successful overall, we will look at expanding to all PPS schools.

 Pilot School Test Results